Tool Library Maintenance Rotation Planner

 | Bulk Replacements | 3.6 | 302.4 | 14 | $1,190 | 92.4 hours |

 Capping loans reduces maintenance hours and replacement costs but risks longer waitlists.
 Recruiting additional maintenance volunteers can eliminate the labor gap without changing loan activity.
 Aggressive loan growth without a plan for replacements spikes both workload and spending.
-Use these comparisons when presenting to boards or municipal partners about staffing needs and budget priorities.
+Use comparisons like these when presenting to boards, municipal partners, or grantmakers about staffing needs and budget priorities.

 Coordinators can also adjust maintenance scheduling using the following reference table.